percona/pmm-doc/docs/index.md

 # Welcome

-Percona Monitoring and Management (PMM) is an open-source platform for managing and monitoring MySQL, PostgreSQL, MongoDB, and ProxySQL performance.
+Percona Monitoring and Management (PMM) is a free and open-source database and system monitoring tool for MySQL, PostgreSQL, MongoDB, ProxySQL, and the servers they run on.
-It is developed by Percona in collaboration with experts in the field of managed database services, support and consulting.

 !!! alert alert-success "This documentation covers the latest release: PMM {{release}}"

 ## What is *Percona Monitoring and Management*?

-PMM is a free and open-source solution that you can run in your own environment for maximum security and reliability.
-It provides thorough time-based analysis for MySQL, PostgreSQL and MongoDB servers to ensure that your data works as efficiently as possible.
+PMM is software that helps you improve performance, simplify management, and harden security.
+With it, you can:

+- Visualize a wide range of detailed out-of-the-box database metrics across large, mixed and complex multi-vendor system topologies.

+- Drill-down, dissect and discover the cause of inefficiencies, bottlenecks, latencies, and security issues before they can cause problems (or if they already have).

+PMM is efficient and is easy to set up and use.

+It runs on-prem, in cloud or hybrid instances, and is supported by Percona's legendary expertise in open source databases, and by a vibrant developer and user community.

 ## Architecture